-- You're a child or young adult.
-A type of urticaria called primary acquired urticaria occurs in children and young adults.
-This is the most common type of urticaria, and it usually improves on its own within two to three years.
+- You're a child or a young adult.
+The most common type — primary acquired cold urticaria — occurs in children and young adults.
+It usually improves on its own within a few years.

-- You recently had a viral infection.
-Mycoplasma pneumonia and mononucleosis have been linked to cold urticaria.
+- You recently had an infection.
+For example, pneumonia has been linked to cold urticaria.

 - You have an underlying health condition.
-Known as secondary acquired urticaria, this less common type of cold urticaria can be caused by an underlying health problem, such as rheumatoid arthritis, hepatitis or cancer.
+A less common type — secondary acquired cold urticaria — can be caused by an underlying health problem, such as hepatitis or cancer.

 - You have certain inherited traits.
-Rarely, cold urticaria is associated with an inherited condition called familial cold autoinflammatory syndrome.
-This condition causes painful wheals and flu-like symptoms after exposure to cold.
+Rarely, cold urticaria is inherited.
+This familial type causes painful welts and flu-like symptoms after exposure to cold.

 You Are ...
 The Campaign for Mayo Clinic